-Can cats eat carrots?
-Many cat parents are curious about what their feline friends eat.
-They want to ensure their furry friend is ever safe and healthy as far as diet is a concern.
+They want to ensure their furry friend is safe and healthy as far as diet is concerned.

 Raw carrots are crunchy hence tend to be difficult for the cat to chew and also digest the heavy fibres.
 We recommend giving your feline cooked carrots.